Euclid preparation: Determining the weak lensing mass accuracy and precision for galaxy clusters: Introduction

 This paper is part of a series presenting and discussing WL mass measurements of clusters exploiting the \COMBCL pipeline.
 Euclid Collaboration: Farrens et al. (in prep.) describes the algorithms and code, \citet{PaperIII} tests the robustness of \COMBCL through the reanalysis of precursor photometric surveys, and \citet{PaperIV} introduces a novel method for colour selections of background galaxies.

 The present paper discusses the simulation data used for the analysis (Sect.~\ref{sec: Simulated data}), methods for lensing mass measurements (Sect.~\ref{sec: Lensing Measurements}), accuracy and precision of WL mass estimates (Sect.~\ref{sec: Accuracy and Precision}), impacts of various systematic effects on the mass bias (Sect.~\ref{sec: Systematics Assessment}), and the role of halo profile modelling and priors (Sect.~\ref{sec: Model and prior}).
-All systematic effects are considered together in Sect.~\ref{sec: Combined systematics}, and a conclusive summary is presented in Sect.~\ref{sec: Summary and discussion}.
+All systematic effects are considered together in Sect.~\ref{sec: Combined systematics}, and a conclusive summary and discussion are presented in Sects.~\ref{sec: Summary}, and ~\ref{sec: Discussion}, respectively.